0.5 year full-time

-To complete the Graduate Certificate of Information Systems, students must attain a total of 4 credit points of core units and completion of MAI010 Academic Integrity (0-credit-point compulsory unit) and MIS070 Academic Induction for Postgraduate Information Systems (0 credit points).
+To complete the Graduate Certificate of Information Systems, students must attain a total of 4 credit points of core units (2 of which must be selected from a specified list) plus completion of the compulsory 0-credit point units, MAI010 Academic Integrity.